freenas/freenas-docs/userguide/sharing.rst

     permissions of all users, set the :guilabel:`Mapall` options.

 #.
 Each pool or dataset is considered to be its own filesystem and
-    NFS is not able to cross filesystem boundaries.
+    individual NFS shares cannot cross filesystem boundaries.
+Sharing multiple directories with an additional paths is only allowed within a single pool or dataset.

 #.
-The network and host must be unique per share and per filesystem or
+The network and host must be unique per share and filesystem or
     directory.
-Since :file:`/etc/exports` does not act like an ACL, the rule to apply is undefined among overlapping networks or when using the same share with multiple hosts.
+Because :file:`/etc/exports` does not act like an ACL, the rule to apply is undefined among overlapping networks or when using the same share with multiple hosts.

 #.
 The :guilabel:`All dirs` option can only be used once per share per
     filesystem.

-To better understand these restrictions, consider a scenario where there are:
+To better understand these restrictions, consider scenarios where there
+are:

 * two networks, *10.0.0.0/8* and *20.0.0.0/8*

 * a ZFS pool named :file:`pool1` with 2 datasets named :file:`dataset1` and :file:`dataset2`

-* :file:`dataset1` contains a directory named :file:`directory1`
+* :file:`dataset1` contains directories named :file:`directory1`,
+  :file:`directory2`, and :file:`directory3`

 Because of restriction #3, an error is shown when trying to create one NFS share like this:

 * :guilabel:`Authorized Networks` set to *10.0.0.0/8 20.0.0.0/8*

-* :guilabel:`Path` set to :file:`/mnt/pool1/dataset1` and
+* :guilabel:`Path` set to the dataset :file:`/mnt/pool1/dataset1`.
-  :file:`/mnt/pool1/dataset1/directory1`
+  An additional path to directory :file:`/mnt/pool1/dataset1/directory1` is added.

-Instead, set a :guilabel:`Path` of :file:`/mnt/pool1/dataset1` and check the :guilabel:`All dirs` box.
+The correct method to configure this share is to set the :guilabel:`Path` to :file:`/mnt/pool1/dataset1` and set the :guilabel:`All dirs` box.
+This allows the client to also mount :file:`/mnt/pool1/dataset1/directory1` when :file:`/mnt/pool1/dataset1` is mounted.

-That directory could also be restricted to one of the networks by creating two shares instead:
+Additional paths are used to configure the share to point to separate directories within a single pool or dataset filesystem.
+Two paths within a single share are needed to share :file:`/mnt/pool1/dataset1/directory1` and :file:`/mnt/pool1/dataset1/directory2`, but not :file:`/mnt/pool1/dataset1/directory3`.

+Restricting :file:`directory1` to a single network is done by instead creating two shares:

 First NFS share: